plexypay/docs-portal/docs/online_payments/manage_payments/Refund.md

       <td>float64 | nullable</td>
       <td>Optional (value of null) if full refund is required</td>
       <td>refund amount</td>
-      <td>format: 00.00, must be positive number; if value is set to null, full refund will be processed</td>
+      <td>format: 00.00, must be a positive number; if the value is set to null, a full refund will be processed</td>
     </tr>
   </tbody>
 </table>